Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 Attach the clamps to the 60mm MakerBeam:

 * Insert four 12mm bolts into the side of the 60mm MakerBeam.
-* Fasten the clamps to the bolts with two lock nuts each, but do not fully tighten the second clamp to be able to adjust the belt length later.
+* Fasten the clamps to the MakerBeam with two lock nuts each, but do not fully tighten the second clamp to be able to adjust the belt length later.
 Ensure that the belt forms a loop with no twists and its smooth side facing outwards.
-* Put the MakerBeam-clamp assembly back into the bottom of the cart onto the four 12mm bolts and loop the belt around the drive and the idler pulley.
-  Ensure that the part with the threaded holes faces down on both pulleys.
+* Put the MakerBeam-clamp assembly back into the bottom of the cart onto the four 12mm bolts and loop the belt around the drive pulley and the idler pulley.
+Ensure that the pulleys face downwards with their threaded hole part.

 .. image:: /Images/Kits/kit_camera_slider_step40_350.jpg
    :scale: 100 %